-With digital success depending more and more on the customer experience, it becomes ever crucial for enterprises—including insurance—to adopt an API strategy that addresses the entire API life cycle—from creation, to security, to analysis, to management.
+With digital success depending more and more on the customer experience, it becomes ever crucial for enterprises—including financial services & insurance—to adopt an API strategy that addresses the entire API life cycle—from creation to security, to analysis, to management.
 An effective way to get up to speed quickly on APIs and to implement a successful API initiative is to learn from the experiences of industry peers and apply best practices.

 Overcoming API challenges with best practices

-Based on our years helping insurers develop APIs and implement successful API strategies, we’ve gathered 5 best practices to guide insurers on their path to building an API architecture of the future.
+Based on our years of experience helping financial services and insurance firms develop APIs and implement successful API strategies, we’ve gathered 5 best practices to guide IT and business leaders on their path to building an API architecture of the future.

 Assess your API needs upfront

 Mapping out what the organization has and what it needs is a vital first step that must be undertaken in collaboration with business leaders.
 An assessment sets the foundation for the larger API strategy, but alignment must first be established between the API and the vital business functions it performs.
-Otherwise, insurers may find that the APIs they build bring minimal ROI.
-In other words, do not rush the technology—an assessment brings the clarity insurers need to ensure that their API strategy works the first time.
+Otherwise, enterprises may find that the APIs they build bring minimal ROI.
+In other words, do not rush the technology—an assessment brings the clarity your firm needs to ensure that the API strategy works the first time.

 Optimize for reusability

 The most valuable APIs are the ones most used.
-Reusability mainly refers to process and system APIs, not experience APIs.
-Insurers must look at their processes and break them down into functional units with the goal of deriving blocks that together orchestrate a process for a transaction.
+Reusability mainly refers to the process and system APIs, not experience APIs.
+Enterprises must look at their processes and break them down into functional units with the goal of deriving blocks that together orchestrate a process for a transaction.
 The process uses one API, but a highly reusable API can fulfill a particular business function or process across multiple channels.
-Keeping overall enterprise goals in mind, insurers should thus prioritize APIs strategically and more importantly, design APIs with this widespread usability in mind.
+Keeping overall enterprise goals in mind, financial services firms and insurers should thus prioritize APIs strategically and more importantly, design APIs with this widespread usability in mind.